 This morning we set off from the camp and walk to the edge of the mountain enjoying stunning views down to an

 abandoned village.
 Walking through a cleft in the mountain, the trail then joins a village path where ancient steps lead to another village where we take lunch.
-After ascending again, we meet our 4×4 vehicles for the 1 – 2 hour drive to Nizwa, old capital noted for its 17th century fort and atmospheric souqs full of silversmiths.
+After ascending again, we meet our 4×4 vehicles for the 1 – 2-hour drive to Nizwa, old capital noted for its 17th-century fort and atmospheric souqs full of silversmiths.
 We’ll enjoy dinner in a local Arab restaurant and spend the night in a hotel.
-Approximately 5 hours walking.
+Approximately 5 hours of walking.

 Day 7 : Nizwa City Tour

-In the morning we’ll explore the historical city of Nizwa, including a visit to it’s commanding fort fort from where there are great views.
-After lunch we will drive out to the dramatic dunes of the Wahiba Sands for our overnight wild camp where we arrive in good time to take a sunset walk and watch the majesty of an Omani desert sunset.
-Returning to our camp there is the option to sleep out under the desert skies for a spot of star gazing.
-Dinner with buduien family.
-Driving time to the desert will be approximately 2 and half hours.
+In the morning we’ll explore the historic city of Nizwa, including a visit to it, ‘s commanding fort from where there are great views.
+After lunch, we will drive out to the dramatic dunes of the Wahiba Sands for our overnight wild camp where we arrive in good time to take a sunset walk and watch the majesty of an Omani desert sunset.
+Returning to our camp there is the option to sleep out under the desert skies for a spot of stargazing.
+Dinner with the Biduien family.
+Driving time to the desert will be approximately 2 and a half hours.
 (B,L,D)